metacpan/metacpan-cpan-extracted/distros/M/Module-Generic/README.md

 [\"error\"](#error){.perl-module} returns a special object from module [Module::Generic::Null](https://metacpan.org/pod/Module::Generic::Null){.perl-module}
 that will enable all the chained methods to be performed and return the error when requested to.
-For example :
+For example:

         my $o = My::Package->new;
         my $total $o->get_customer(10)->products->total || die( $o->error, "\n" );